 You’ve probably stood in a nail salon at some point, staring at the menu and thinking: “Gel lasts longer, but is it wrecking my nails?
-Regular polish is safer, but it chips in three days…” Sound familiar?
+Regular polish is safer, but it chips in three days…” Kommt Ihnen das bekannt vor?

 I’ve spent eight years working with nail product formulas and raw materials, testing products from dozens of brands and talking to both clients and technicians about what’s actually going on with their nails.
 Most of the confusion, I’ve found, comes down to misinformation rather than the products themselves.
 So let me walk you through what’s really in these formulas, what the risks look like, and how to make a choice that actually works for you.